atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/trends.md

 reading_time:
 is_community_story: false
 story_intro_blurb: ''
+faqs: []

 ---
 ![](/assets/images/Frame (56).png)

 ## The problem with trends

 When we look at a time series chart, the size of the time period we examine can drastically alter the conclusion about whether some number is trending up, down or is relatively stable.

 All three of the following graphs come from the same data: